antoBit/antodev/src/blog/2021-02-27-how-i-built-this-blog.md

   - coding
 tags:
   - 11ty
-  - code
+  - tutorial
 ---
-## A journey in N parts (I don’t know yet)
+In this post, I’ll go through the basic setup of how I built this blog using the awesome 11ty (and hopefully show why I fell in love with it so much!).

-In this post, I’ll go through the basic setup of how I built this blog using the awesome 11ty (and hopefully show why I fell in love with it so much!)
+I obviously won't cover everything in one post, I want to make a series of posts about the various parts of my process.

 ## Baby steps...